Was Kirk Cousins' arm moving forward on game-changing fumble call?

 The Washington Redskins probably will wonder if Week 1 might have turned out differently if officials had ruled Kirk Cousins‘ arm was going forward on a key fourth-quarter play.

 Washington trailed the Philadelphia Eagles 22-17 late when Cousins dropped back to pass.
-Eagles defensive end Brandon Graham got a great pass rush from Cousins’ right side and hit him just as Cousins was attempting to throw.
-The ball was knocked back, Philadelphia defensive tackle Fletcher Cox scooped it up and scored, practically ending the game.
+Defensive end Brandon Graham got a great pass rush from Cousins’ right side and hit him just as Cousins was attempting to throw.
+The ball was knocked back, Fletcher Cox scooped it up and scored, practically ending the game.

 [Sign up for Fantasy Football before it’s too late!
 Draft now for free]